Type 1 diabetes

 What are the symptoms of type 1 diabetes?

-If you have high blood glucose, you may experience the following symptoms of type 1 diabetes, which you can remember as the four 'Ts':
+You may have the following symptoms of type 1 diabetes, which are known as the four 'Ts':

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.